 Download Our Template

 To compile this template, we have analyzed hundreds of our client engagements.
-We found this template to be the most efficient in capturing requirements to quickly identify the critical success factors for your ERP selection and digital transformation projects.
-This template is designed for ERP buyers and project managers looking for a structured framework to capture requirements across process areas and function for all systems as part of your enterprise architecture.
+We found this template to be the most efficient for an RFP that is neither too brief that it misses critical details, nor does it have unnecessary details, overwhelming and frightening ERP vendors that they might not even care to respond.
+This template is designed for ERP buyers and project managers looking for a structured template to design their RFP that will set the tone for a streamlined ERP selection process.
 Here is what you can expect from this template:

 This is Our

 A brief walkthrough of a recent customer who went through the process of developing the strategy to transform their current eCommerce operations to include a buy-online-and-pick-up-in-store and buy-in-store-ship-to-home business model.

 A leading fashion retailer with more than 30 stores throughout the United States was struggling with the customer experience and accommodation of business models such as buy-online-pick-up-in-store due to disconnected eCommerce and fulfillment systems.
 They needed omnichannel experience that could transform their experience and help them compete with their larger peers.